Guardians of the Sky: Birding with the Kogi and Wayuu in Sierra Nevada de Santa Marta

 Flexible day for photography and return visits to promising locations

-Higher elevation trails exploring cloud forest and mid-elevation species overlap
+Higher elevation trails with David Faunal, exploring cloud forest and mid-elevation species overlap

-Lower elevation trails and different habitat types with guide David
+Lower elevation trails, Kogi ruins exploration, and different habitat types

 Tayrona National Park - Day 1

-Coastal forests and specialized avifauna with guide Dagoberto Rudas
+Coastal forests and specialized avifauna with Dagoberto Rudas

-Inland valleys, higher elevations, and meaningful cultural exchange
+Inland valleys, higher elevations, and Blue-billed Curassow encounter with Dagoberto

 Riohacha - Cardinal Guajiro